Cash-for-shots clinic lures vaccine-wary Louisianans: 'The money made it a little happier'

 “But then I saw that Louisiana is number one for cases now,” she said after her first Pfizer shot at North Oaks.

-While the cash may have convinced some people into getting the jab, North Oaks Chief Medical Officer Dr. Robert Peltier said he thinks the new surge is a bigger driver.
+While the cash may have convinced some people to get the jab, North Oaks Chief Medical Officer Dr. Robert Peltier said he thinks the new surge is a bigger driver.

 “It makes sense,” he said.
 “You had people who were ready to get vaccinated in February or March who in some cases weren’t eligible.
 Then things got better and mitigation measures required by the government went away.
 So I understand the logic of people saying, ‘do I really even need to get it?’”